ovrocaltech/ovro-alert/README.md

 ## Assumptions and Rules
-- major hosts processes for relay plus one per telescope
+- Server major hosts processes for relay plus one per alert receiver (e.g., LIGO)
 - Multiple telescope trigger processes may watch the same relay field (e.g., for different responses by OVRO-LWA)
 - Either response to a command must be faster than update frequency or we need multiple relay fields (e.g., "lwa-ligo" and "lwa-flarescope").
 - Telescope trigger code should be aware of telescope state (e.g., don't reconfigure lwa x-engine if already configured)
+- Relay can also just hold info for insight to direct-sent triggers (e.g., DSA-110 to Swift)

 ## Protocol